Mushy/world-cup-2022-sweepstake-quick/README.md

-# World Cup 2022 Sweepstake Generator.
+# FIFA World Cup 2022 Sweepstake Generator.

 ## About
-This is a quick and dirty sweepstake generator for the World Cup 2022 competition for some fun in work.
+This is a quick and dirty sweepstake generator for the FIFA World Cup 2022 competition for some fun in work.
 I am not a JS developer nor front end developer so design and responsive are lacking (responsive not even looked at) and the Javascript behind it will make the baby Jesus weep.
 At some point I will ideally go back and clean up the code... but that isn't very likely unfortunately.

 And example of how it looks / works can be found at https://mushy.github.io/world-cup-2022-sweepstake-quick/